Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Is your information current and accurate?

-The website could be functioning great, but if your content is out of date, donors and supporters will be less likely to engage with you and your website.
+The website could be functioning great, but if your content is out of date, donors, constituents, and other supporters will be less likely to engage with you and the site.

-Here are some areas where donors expect to see the most updated content.
+Here are some areas where users expect to see the most updated content:

 Project Status and Impact

-The most important thing to any donor is if you are making an impact.
-Your content needs to show the donor what you are doing with their money and how it is making an impact.
+The most important thing donors want to know is if your organization (and their donations!) is making an impact.
+Your content needs to show the donor what you are doing with their money and how it is affecting others for good.

 On your website, you can provide regular updates about core programs and projects.
-This doesn’t have to be too involved, but sometimes just a sentence or two about a project status can go a long way in ensuring that donors know how you’re spending their funds.
+Sometimes just a sentence or two about a project’s status can go a long way to ensure that donors know how you’re spending their funds.

 Tax Status and Form 990s

 The often-forgotten tax information is a must for any nonprofit organization.
 This is often the first stop on a website for donors, foundations, and grant seekers.
-Delays in providing this information to donors can also impact the perceived professionalism and trustworthiness of the organization.
+Delays in providing your 990 information and annual reports to donors can also impact the perceived professionalism and trustworthiness of the organization.

-Since tax information can come out at any time, it’s often a good idea to include updates on your 990 page that lets donors know when the next form will be available.
+Since tax information can come out anytime, it’s often a good idea to include updates on your 990 page that lets donors know when the next form will be available.
 This transparency can be really helpful.

 Contact Information

-We’ve all had the frustrating task of attempting to find contact information on a website, but failing to find the right information.
+We’ve all had the frustrating task of attempting to find contact information on a website, but failing to find the right details.
+Now imagine you’re a constituent who needs urgent support to help navigate a problem with your nonprofit’s help.

 Every website should have a clear and simple path to contact the organization.
-Not only should this include a contact form, but also how to connect via address and phone number.
+This should include a contact form and directions on connecting via address and phone number.

 If you have multiple offices, list them all.
 If you have multiple staff that field incoming requests, make sure all those individuals are represented.

-This is often the easiest item to check: Is everything displaying correctly?
+This is often the easiest item to check.

 Images